 This activity covers our support for the Wellington Museums Trust.
-We outline what we do, provide context as to why it's important, and outline the budget and performance measures for this area.
-(Also see the Council controlled organisations section.)
+We outline what we do, provide context as to why it's important, and outline the budget and

 4.2 Heritage

 This activity covers City Archives.
 We outline what we do, provide context as to why it's important, and outline the budget and performance measures for this area.
 (Also see the Council controlled organisations section.)